 The UF College of Medicine-Jacksonville Division of Maternal and Fetal Medicine (MFM) is accountable for development and coordination of the perinatal services across Northeast Florida and South Georgia.
-The primary perinatal center is at Shands Jacksonville (outpatient and inpatient), which is one of 11 designated Regional Perinatal Intensive Care Centers (RPICC) in the State of Florida.
+The primary perinatal center is at UF Health Jacksonville (outpatient and inpatient), which is one of 11 designated Regional Perinatal Intensive Care Centers (RPICC) in the State of Florida.
 The secondary center is at UF Southside Women’s Health Specialist at Emerson.

 Our perinatal center provides comprehensive obstetric ultrasound, prenatal diagnosis, genetic and perinatal consultation, perinatal HIV prevention, fetal health monitoring and testing, and the resources of an academic medical center.
 Our board-certified MFM specialists have the expertise to provide the special care your pregnancy may require, or to provide guidance to your primary care obstetrical provider.
 Our staff includes registered diagnostic medical ultrasonographers (RDMS), a genetic counselor, certified nurse midwives, perinatal nurse coordinator, and nurses.